rosikand/rl/writeups/sd-problems.md

     - inverse rl from demonstrations (see raro)
 - one other thought:
     - SGS self play algorithm using the "guide" as inspiratioj but apply it to self distillation.
 As in, add a "guide", in addition to the student and teacher modes, to stablize the distillation.
+- ideally you reach some pareto fromiter between bias and variance tradeoff, which may be solved by using the verifier as a groudn truth update difecfion and use fhe self disfillation as a magnitude weight.